Graduate student opportunities in GIScience in the Department of Geography, Society, and Environment at the University of Minnesota

 The Department of Geography, Society, and Environment at the University of Minnesota invites students to apply for MA and PhD positions in Geography with a specialization in Geographic Information Science (GIScience).
 The department also offers a two-year professional Masters of GIS (MGIS).

 The Department of Geography, Society, and Environment at the University of Minnesota has long been a center of innovative work in Geographic Information Science.
-The Spatial Innovation Lab is home to eight full-time faculty/staff members who provide breadth and depth in GIScience concepts and practice.
+The department is home to eight full-time faculty/staff members who provide breadth and depth in GIScience concepts and practice.

 Graduate students have many opportunities to work with community experts who offer hands-on classes in topics including programming, web mapping, spatial databases, and surveying.
 More broadly, the University of Minnesota has deep expertise in all matters spatial, with over a hundred faculty working in spatial science and hundreds more working in spatial areas.
 We are also home to U-Spatial, a world-class spatial science infrastructure.